-The study will be registered with [www.clinicaltrials.gov](http://www.clinicaltrials.gov) in accordance with the Declaration of Helsinki.
+The study will be registered with www.clinicaltrials.gov in accordance with the Declaration of Helsinki.

-12.2 MONITORING
+13.2 MONITORING

-The study will be monitored periodically at each enrolling site at not less than 3-month intervals for the purposes of
+The study will be monitored periodically at each enrolling site per the study monitoring plan for the purposes of

-- Verifying compliance to the protocol and applicable regulations, - Verifying case report form data to original entries in source files, - Abbott EP employees or representatives will monitor the study according to company standard operating procedures.
+- Verifying compliance to the protocol and applicable regulations, - Verifying case report form data to original entries in source files, - Abbott EP (Topera) employees or representatives will monitor the study according to company standard operating procedures.

-12.3 STUDY AUDITS
+13.3 STUDY AUDITS

 The Sponsor and representatives of regulatory health authorities are permitted to inspect the study documents (protocol, case report forms, study-related medical records, study correspondence with EC and sponsor, etc.).
-In addition to ongoing monitoring of the study, GCP audits by the

-Sponsor or its representatives are also permitted.
-All attempts will be made to preserve subject confidentiality.
+In addition to ongoing monitoring of the study, GCP audits by the Sponsor or its representatives are also permitted.
+All attempts will be made to preserve subject [REDACTED]

-12.4 PROTOCOL DEVIATIONS
+13.4 PROTOCOL DEVIATIONS